pippim/pippim.github.io/programs/homa.md

 - Communicate with devices using static MAC address to find dynamic IP address
 - Big number calculator with TeraByte, GigaByte, MegaByte units of measure
 - Large digit countdown timer with alarm
-- View Bluetooth devices and reset Bluetooth features
+- View Bluetooth Devices and Reset Bluetooth functions
-- Command timeouts to eliminate wasted time waiting for negative response
+- Command timeouts to save time waiting for disconnected devices
 - Command event viewer of error messages, return codes and run times
 - Floating sub windows that raise to top and move when main window is dragged
 - Message dialog boxes stay on top and cannot be "buried" under windows
-- Fading in/out tooltips appear when mouse hovers over buttons and labels
+- Tooltips fade in and out when mouse hovers over buttons and labels
 - Help buttons open web browser and this webpage.
 Then the page automatically scrolls to the appropriate section
+- Enhancements to trionesControl.py and GATTTool.py for Python 2 and 3 support

 ---